csparpa/pyowm/docs/usage-examples.md

     >>> fc.when_snow()
     []                                   # It won't snow: empty list

-When calling _fc.will_be_*_on_ methods the _Weather_ item which is closest to the time you specified will be examined.
-So be precise if your forecast is 3h!
-In addition, you can use these methods with either a UNIXtime, a _datetime.datetime_ object or an ISO8601-formatted string.
+When calling _fc.will_be_*_at_ methods you can specify either a UNIXtime, a _datetime.datetime_ object or an ISO8601-formatted string (format: "").
+A boolean value will be returned, telling if the queried weather condition will apply to the time you specify (the check will be performed on the _Weather_ object of the forecast which is closest in time to the time value that you provided).

 When calling _fc.when_*_  methods you will be provided with a sublist of the _Weather_ objects list in _f_ with items having as weather condition the one